4l3b/scifi_books/README.md

 The book information is stored in a JSON file (`data/book_list.json`).
 A bar chart is generated from this data using a Python script with Seaborn + Matplotlib.

-The chart is automatically rebuilt via GitHub Actions whenever the JSON file changes, and it is published on GitHub Pages.
+The chart is automatically rebuilt via a GitHub Actions workflow whenever the JSON file changes, and it is published on GitHub Pages.

 ---